RodRitter/To-Do-Checklist/README.md

 - `$ vagrant up` - Install the virtual environent.
 This might take a little while
 - `$ vagrant ssh` - This will log you into the virtual environment
-- `$ vagrant@machine: cd /vagrant` - Takes you to the synced folder with project files
+- `vagrant@machine:$ cd /vagrant` - Takes you to the synced folder with project files
-- `$ vagrant@machine: python3 server.py` - run the server.
+- `vagrant@machine:$ python3 server.py` - run the server.

 You can now navigate to `localhost:5555`